MorrisDa/react-chat-item/README.md

 ```

 ## Options
-You can supply the follow props to te component
+You can supply the following props to the component

 | Property name      | Type                      | Default              | Description                                                                                                                                                              |
 | ------------------ | ------------------------- | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |